 *NOTE: We cannot provide a reader for tests.

-We assist your child with requesting accommodations for the ACT and College Board exams.
+We assist your child with requesting accommodations for the ACT and College Board exams but have limited ability to administer school-based SAT/ACT tests.